refinery/refinerycms/doc/guides/1 - Getting Started/1 - Installation Prerequisites.md

 ### Checklist

 If you are already a Rails developer, you will most likely not have to install anything else.
-Here’s the requirements for Refinery:
+Here's the requirements for Refinery:

 -   **Ruby** - 1.9.3, 2.0.0, Rubinius, and JRuby are all acceptable
 -   **RubyGems** - Recommended that you have the latest version